-It is a commonly held misconception that you only have to notify your insurance company of an accident if you are at fault.
+It is commonly believed that you only have to notify your insurance company of an accident if you are at fault.
 This is not the case for the vast majority of drivers.
-Your insurance policy likely requires you to inform them of a collision even if you ultimately never file a claim.
+Your insurance policy likely requires you to inform them of a collision even if you never file a claim.

 The consequences of failing to notify your insurance company can be steep.
-Even if you are not at fault, you may ultimately need to pursue a claim through your own policy.
-If you delay notifying your insurance company, they could deny your claim.
+If you delay reporting your insurance company, they could deny your claim.
 In extreme cases, they could cancel your policy entirely.
+Even if you are not at fault, you may ultimately need to pursue a claim through your policy.

 Types of Coverage You Might Need Even When You are Not at Fault

 Insurance companies have begun to take a more hands-on role in accident claims compared to the past.
 Often, they will assist you even when you are pursuing a claim through the other driver’s liability policy.
 Their assistance can be helpful and result in quickly receiving compensation–in some cases.
 However, this will not happen if you fail to notify your insurance company.